V1ncent19/v1ncent19.github.io/OtherActivity.md

 ## Volunteering

-### Volunteer @ THU Summer School (Guangdong)
+### Volunteer @ THU Summer School / Winter Camp (Guangdong)

-Summer School is an annual event for high school sophomores.
-It aims at providing them with an opportunity to get introduced to interested disciplines and university life.
-I volunteer in summer school (Guangdong 2022) in which I participated in the preparation and organization work and acted as assistant instructor of students.
+Summer School and Winter Camp are annual events for high school sophomores.
+They aim at providing students with opportunities to get introduced to interested disciplines and university life.
+I volunteer in summer school (Guangdong 2022) and winter camp (Guangdong 2023) in which I participated in the preparation and organization work and acted as assistant instructor of students.
 I had a good time with students and my colleagues there.

 ##### (sharing my experience / students in my class / with some of my colleagues)